TeamRizu/outfox-wikijs/dev/theming/Theming-3-Anatomy-Screen.md

 ScreenTitleMenu overlay.lua
 ```

 An important thing to mention with screen layers is: every layer ***MUST*** return a table.
 This is needed so the screen manager can create the screen, so either an empty table or an ActorFrame with any kind of content will do.
-For in-depth information on how to create an ActorFrame base, check [ActorFrames and how to build them](/dev/actors/actortypes/actorframe).
+For in-depth information on how to create an ActorFrame base, check [ActorFrames and how to build them](/en/dev/actors/actortypes/actorframe/_index).

-{{< hint type="important" >}}
-Due to this draw order, keep in mind that **objects created on higher levels will always be shown first before the others.**
+> Due to this draw order, keep in mind that **objects created on higher levels will always be shown first before the others.**
-{{</hint>}}
+{.is-warning}

 This layering rule also has rules on how objects behave on those layers, with Decorations being the one more reserved for specific elements.